Asagodi/GBGames/README.md

 # GBGames
-Creating ludicrous code to play with the ideas in Das Glasperlenspiel
+Creating ludicrous code to play with the ideas from Herman Hesse's "Das Glasperlenspiel" (https://en.wikipedia.org/wiki/The_Glass_Bead_Game).